SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/03-Logical-Operators.md

 |-1||

 ## Solution
-A point is internal for a given polygon if the following four conditions are applied at the same time:
+A point is internal for a given rectangle if the following four conditions are applied at the same time:
 -  The point is placed to the right from the left side of the rectangle
 -  The point is placed to the left from the right side of the rectangle
 -  The point is placed downwards from the upper side of the rectangle